SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 The canvas is a deferred renderer.

 Drawing calls do not rasterize immediately.
 They create `CompositionCommand` records and queue them into `DrawingCanvasBatcher<TPixel>`.
-The expensive normalization work happens later, during flush, when the batcher prepares those commands and passes a `CompositionScene` to the backend.
+The expensive normalization work happens later, during replay, when the batcher prepares those commands and hands `DrawingCommandBatch` ranges to the backend.

 That gives the architecture three important benefits.

 First, the public API stays backend-agnostic.
 A fill is a fill, whether the target is CPU memory or a GPU surface.

-Second, the expensive work can happen once, in one shared place.
-Transform application, stroke expansion, clip application, and prepared-geometry setup are not reimplemented independently by every backend.
+Second, the expensive shared command work can happen once, in one shared place.
+Transform application, stroke expansion, clip application, and dash expansion are not reimplemented independently by every backend.

 Third, the backend receives a much more stable handoff.
-Instead of reacting to a long stream of public API calls, it receives a prepared scene with consistent semantics.
+Instead of reacting to a long stream of public API calls, it receives prepared command batches with consistent semantics.

 ## The Most Important Terms